Coaching Sales Professionals

 Focusing on the small details of communication skills will improve their delivery and increase their influence.

-1. Commit to their development.
+Commit to their development.

-Don’t just say you value your sales professional’s development, commit to making it happen.
+Don’t just say you value your sales professional’s development; commit to making it happen.

 Encourage your sales professional to enlist the help of an accountability partner between your monthly meetings.

-1. Take your own advice to demonstrate influence.
+Take your advice to demonstrate influence.

 We have spoken with many sales professionals who admit their own sales leader fails to communicate with influence.

-Take your own advice.
+Take your advice.
 Whatever you ask your sales professional to do to improve, expect the same from yourself.

 Record your interactions and immediately watch or listen to the playback.
 Write down areas you see need improvement.